 What Happens During a Dental Checkup?

 Dentists will look mainly for 3 things during a routine dental exam.
-Dentist will typically look for signs of tooth decay, gum disease, and oral cancer.
-That means that dental checkups can not only save your smile, but they can help to save your life too by aiding in early detection of oral cancer.
+A dentist will typically look for signs of tooth decay, gum disease, and oral cancer.
+That means that dental check-ups can not only save your smile, but they can help to save your life too by aiding in early detection of oral cancer.

 How Often Should You Have a Dental Checkup?

-For most patients, a cleaning and checkup twice yearly is recommended however for some patients, dentists recommend 4 checkups and cleanings per year.
-Patients who need more frequent checkups and cleanings include smokers, people with gum disease, diabetic patients, people with asthma and other medical conditions that have systemic connections to oral health.
+For most patients, cleaning and check-up twice yearly are recommended however for some patients, dentists recommend 3 to 4 check-ups and cleanings per year.
+Patients who need more frequent check-ups and cleanings include smokers, people with gum disease, diabetic patients, people with asthma and other medical conditions that have systemic connections to oral health.